zackarno/butteR/README.md

 Next I will show two spatial verification functions.
 The first one just finds the closest distance between points.
-It uses rTree spatial indexing so it will work quickly on fairly large datasets.
+It uses rTree spatial indexing so it will work quickly on fairly large data sets.

 ``` r